Rolls of paper currency from various currency lines up in two rows

 Regardless of your eligibility for financial awards and scholarships, you may have additional costs to cover after all external sources of funding have been exhausted.
 If you're an international student, this consideration is critical to obtaining your I-20 and student visa.
 According to an Open Doors Report from the Institute of International Education, approximately two-thirds of international students rely on personal and family financial support as their primary source of funding.
 You may need to access those funds to support your education for one academic year as determined by your university’s I-20 cost.
 In fact, a university will not be able to issue your I-20 until all of your sources of funding equal or exceed the cost of attendance as required by the I-20.
 Bank statements or a statement of financial assets from a financial institution are the most common documents used to show a family’s resources.
 Whether you're a US national or an international student, it's only natural for your family to exhaust external sources of funding before using personal resources; thus, it's critical for you and your family to fully understand the total cost and other sources of funding you can obtain.

-Double-check: What is the remaining cost of all educational expenses after applying all external sources of financial aid?
+Double-check: What is the remaining cost of all educational expenses after applying for all external sources of financial aid?
 Does your family have personal resources in any form to cover these expenses?

 Student visa considerations

 If you're an American citizen living abroad, you don't need an F-1 visa before entering the United States for your education.
 If you're an international student, you won't be able to get your F-1 visa until a US consular officer approves you.
 You can't make your visa appointment at the US Consulate until you receive your I-20.
 And you won't receive your I-20 until you've been accepted academically and have demonstrated financial ability for any one university.
 You can see by this sequence just how finances will affect your ability to study in the United States.
-In fact, the consular officer has the discretion to make further inquiry into your finances as needed.
-Requests for income statements and a greater scrutiny of a family’s financial assets aren't uncommon to ensure that you don't go to a school that you ultimately can't afford, now or in the future.
+In fact, the consular officer has the discretion to make further inquiries into your finances as needed.
+Requests for income statements and greater scrutiny of a family’s financial assets aren't uncommon to ensure that you don't go to a school that you ultimately can't afford, now or in the future.

 Double-check: What other documents does the US Consulate need for your visa interview?
 Do they include additional financial statements?